tbensky/PhysicsLabs/README.md

 * Find the channel number of (all) distinct photopeaks in each source's spectrum.
 * Compile a list of channel number vs. energy.
 * Find a fit equation that gives a correspondence between channel number and energy
 * Produced an energy-axis calibrated Cs137 spectrum.
+* Your energy axis should be in KeV or MeV

 #### Part II: Identify the effects of Compton Scattering in a Cs137 Spectrum